victorwancf/agent_exploration/README.md

    - The agent processes the query and returns a response
    - The orchestrator returns the final response to the user

+## Simulating the A2A Protocol

+This project simulates a basic Agent-to-Agent (A2A) communication protocol.
+In a true A2A system, agents need a way to discover each other, understand their capabilities, and communicate.
+This repository mimics that process in the following way:

+1.  **Service Discovery**: The `config/agent_registry.txt` file acts as a centralized service registry.
+Instead of agents broadcasting their presence, the orchestrator looks up available agents in this file.
+2.  **Capability Assessment**: The registry contains a `description` and a list of `capabilities` for each agent.
+The orchestrator uses this information (with the help of an AI model) to assess which agent is best suited for a task, simulating a capability negotiation step.
+3.  **Direct Communication**: Once an agent is selected, the orchestrator uses the `endpoint` from the registry to open a direct line of communication by sending an HTTP request, just as one agent would call another's API in a real A2A system.

+This approach provides a simplified but effective model of how more complex, decentralized agent systems can be designed.

 ## Architecture Diagram

 ```mermaid